makerdao/community/governance/polls/Vault Compensation Plan Approval Poll - September 7, 2020.md

    9: 0% (oppose vault compensation) - 0 MKR and 0 DAI
    10: Oppose current compensation plan (support vault compensation) 0 MKR and 0 DAI
 ---
-# Vault Compensation Plan Approval Poll
+# Vault Compensation Plan Approval Poll - September 7, 2020

-The Maker Foundation Interim Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the community, which the community can use to signal support for compensating vaults affected by liquidations during the March 12 market crash.
+The MakerDAO Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the community, which the community can use to signal support for compensating vaults affected by liquidations during the March 12 market crash.
+This poll will run for two weeks, from 4:00pm UTC on Monday September 7 to 4:00pm UTC on Monday September 21.

 ## Review